InfoAmazonia/rede-site/README.md

 ## POST measurements/new

 Send one or more measurements using [measurement data protocol].
+If timestamp is equal to 2004-01-01, it will be ignored and measurement's `collectedAt` property will be set as current local time in `Brazil/East` timezone.

 Parameters:
 - `sensorIdentifier`: _string_ (required)